jvicu2001/r4-RL/README.md

 To make an AI agent that can navigate, drive fast and potentially discover strategies and make lap records on Namco® R4: Ridge Racer Type 4™

 ## How to run
-### Memory observers and track mapper client (in PCSX-Redux)
+### Memory observers and file extractor (in PCSX-Redux)
 The project expects that the PCSX-Redux executable is located and launched from the project's root directory.

-When opening PCSX-Redux, the pcsx.lua file on the root directory should load automatically, loading the rest of the modules and showing a "R4" window with all the info.
+When opening PCSX-Redux, the pcsx.lua file on the root directory should load automatically, loading the rest of the modules and showing a "R4" window with all the game info, plus a check.

-After loading a Ridge Racer Type 4 copy (not provided), navigate to the Time Attack section and load a track.
-The information shown on the R4 window will be correct then.

-For the track mapper client to start sending data, the "Capture Track" checkbox under the "Track capture" tab must be enabled and kept open.
-This client will not check if the server has received the datagrams, so you must make sure that the server is running beforehand.

-For the map viewer to receive data, the "Capture Game info" checkbox under the "Game Capture" tab must be enabled and kept open.
+For the first time only, once you load the game in PCSX-Redux, extract the `R4.BIN` file pressing the "Save R4.BIN" button on the "Save R4.BIN Files" window.

-### Track mapper server
+### Track info extractor
 This is located under the "python" directory.

-First you must create a virtual environment and activate it.
-Then install the dependencies with `pip install -r requirements.txt` and run the `harvest_track.py` program.

-The collected data will be saved in a `track_data.db` sqlite file.
+After extracting the `R4.BIN` file, just run this script with `python extract_tracks.py`

 ### Map viewer
-In the same folder as the track mapper server, activate the virtual enviroment and run the `map_viewer.py` program.
+In the same folder as the track info extractor, activate the virtual enviroment and run the `map_viewer.py` program.

 ![](screenshots/map_viewer.png)